 Regardless of whether or not you put totally new bathrooms and upgraded the kitchen in your house, none of that will make any sort of difference at all if you have water in the basement when you are giving potential buyers a tour.
 The first priority of each and every home owner needs to be making sure that the existing structure is sound.
 If your roof has 2 layers and is 30 years old, it won’t matter if your bathroom is brand new or not.
 How important a maintenance issue will be has a lot to do with the geographical location too though.
 In the East, replacing a roof might be extremely important while in the Midwest, it might be something else entirely.

 Even in the hottest of housing markets, the same thing is true.
 If someone thinks that the outside of the house is boring, they are not going to want to see the inside of it.
+Even the appearance of your lawn can have a positive or negative effect on curb appeal.
 If you are going to invest money in a house, work on making the curb appeal stronger.
 If the house is flat, you might want to add a front porch in order to create a bit of interest.
 You want the house to convey a sort of welcoming sense.
 If you do all of your improvements on the inside of the house and leave the outside looking awful, you will never even have the opportunity to show off what you did on the inside.